sorl/aino-utkik/docs/introduction.rst

     2. We don't need to do all those imports into urls.py
     3. Less writing is good as long as it is explicit.

-So how can we achieve something this?
+So how can we achieve something like this?

     1. If we are good with using ``myapp.views.MyView`` then we can hack something together using metaclasses and what not in the view class.
-    2. We change the behaviour of the ``django.core.urlresolvers.url`` function.
+    2. We change the behaviour of the ``django.conf.urls.defaults.url`` function.
     3. Change the handler to not just accept a callable in addition to #2.

 I figured #3 would be the best solution but that is more work than #2, did I say